durandtibo/aroma/docs/docs/index.md

 ## Overview

-A python library to prepare asynchronous time series datasets
+A python library to prepare asynchronous time series datasets.

+## Motivation

 ## Disclaimer on Datasets